 - Freshly grated parmesan cheese optional

-- If you use half-and-half or milk instead of cream, the sauce may separate bit (or look grainy), but it should still taste good.
+- If you use half-and-half instead of cream, the sauce may separate bit (or look grainy), but it should still taste good.